fossabot/hmd/README.md

 ## Module

-When importing, use absolte imports directly from the base `hmd` repository:
+When importing, use absolte imports directly from the base repository:

 ```python
 import hmd.src.abstract.automata.automata